blannoy/Woordklok/README.md

 You should be able to build it with PlatformIO.
 Libraries used are: NeoPixelBus (to drive the LED), ArduinoJson (handling the configuration files), WiFiManager (WiFi access portal for configuration), ElegantOTA (firmware/filesystem update tool) and OneButton (only used for my touch based clock).

 On first boot without any WiFi preconfigured, an AP ("Woordklok-AP") will be visible to configure the WiFi.
-Connect your phone to it and configure the WiFi.
+Connect your phone to it and configure the WiFi (go to http://192.168.4.1)

+There are 3 status leds (first 3 "minute"-leds):

+* First led: WIFI - if blue, you need to configure the wifi via the "Woorklok-AP", red = it cannot connect, green = ok
+* Second LED: red = cannot load config files - you should upload the filesystem image via the admin-page if you can connect to the web interface, if LittleFS was already present, you can upload the separate json-files.
+* Third LED: red/orange blinking = connecting to an NTP server (this can take up to a minute)

-After that it should startup and display the time.
+After that it should startup (Matrix-style splash screen) and display the time.
 You can turn on debug-messages in the code and see some info through the serial-console.

 ### Web Interface